arLong-98/gamezop-swe-fe/README.md

 10 - Added server and client components as per the requirement.

-11 - Added PWA functionality by registering a service worker, adding a manifest.json file and the corresponding link tag to make the application downloadable on the system.
+11 - Added PWA functionality by registering a service worker, adding a manifest.json file and the corresponding link tag to make the application downloadable on the system and cache the index route.

 12 - Added suspense to custom UI components to leverage streaming data while rest of the page is shown to the user for a better UX.